 ETUSC is an unschooling camp.
 We strive to keep the spirit of unschooling alive while also making sure that campers are safe and well cared for.
 To make that happen, we do have a few rules that need to be followed.

 The first isn't so much a rule as it is a principle and that is mutual respect at all times.

-You must be 18 or over to use any tobacco products (this includes vaporizers and e-cigarettes).
+TOBACCO PRODUCTS: You must be 18 or over to use any tobacco products (this includes vaporizers and e-cigarettes).
 Anyone under the age of 18 is not permitted to be in the designated tobacco use area.

-If you drive yourself to camp, your keys will need to be turned in for safe keeping for the duration of camp.
+KEYS: If you drive yourself to camp, your keys will need to be turned in for safe keeping for the duration of camp.

 Failure to adhere to the rules will result first in the camper having a meeting with staff to discuss the rules.
-If camper continues breaking rules, or behavior is egregious enough, the camper will be sent home at their parents' expense.
+If camper continues breaking rules, or behavior is egregious enough, the camper will be sent home at their own expense.